-In addition, the Company has chosen to define the geographical scope of the SBE as a portion of the states of Alabama, Florida and Georgia to ensure that fiber is not received from outside the SBE scope area.
+In addition, the Company has chosen to define the geographical scope of the SBE to ensure that fiber is not received from outside the SBE scope area.
 The actual wood draw area consists of an area defined as one hundred road miles from the pellet mill.
 See the map below: